fonsofhervella/spaceapps_datathon/README.md

 <!-- TechStack -->
-# :space_invader: Python Libraries
+# 🐍📚  Python Libraries

 Here's a brief high-level overview of the tech stack the project uses:

-- Pandas: For Data Wrangling to merge data [PANDAS] https://pandas.pydata.org/
+- [Pandas](https://pandas.pydata.org/): For Data Wrangling to merge data